ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 Arm CPUs have been widely used in traditional ML and AI use cases.
 In this learning path, you will learn how to run generative AI inference based use cases like a LLM chatbot on Arm based CPUs.
 You will do this by deploying the [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) on your Arm based CPU using `llama.cpp`.

-[llama.cpp](https://github.com/ggerganov/llama.cpp) is an open-source C/C++ project developed by Georgi Gerganov that enabl es efficient LLM inference on a variety of hardware both locally and in the cloud.
+[llama.cpp](https://github.com/ggerganov/llama.cpp) is an open-source C/C++ project developed by Georgi Gerganov that enables efficient LLM inference on a variety of hardware both locally and in the cloud.

 ## About the Llama 2 model and GGUF model format

-The [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) from Meta is from the `Llama 2` model family and is free to use for research and commercial use.
+The [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) from Meta is from the Llama 2 model family and is free to use for research and commercial use.
+Before you use the model, please visit the [website](https://llama.meta.com/llama-downloads/) and fill in the form.

 Llama 2 collection of models can perform general natural language processing (NLP) tasks like text generation.
 You can access the base foundation Llama 2 model or select the specalised chat Llama 2 version that is already fine-tuned for back-and-forth dialogue.
 In this learning path you will run the specialized chat model.